 We have incurred cumulative net losses and expect to incur additional losses to perform further research and development activities.
 We do not have commercial products and have limited capital resources.
 Our plans with regard to these matters include continued development of our products as well as seeking additional working capital through a combination of collaborative agreements, strategic alliances, research grants, equity and debt financing.
-Although we continue to pursue these plans, there is no assurance that we will be successful in obtaining future financing on commercially reasonable terms.
+Although we continue to pursue these plans, there is no assurance that we will be successful in obtaining future financing on commercially reasonable terms or that we will be able to secure funding from anticipated government contracts and grants.